Dur-Sharrukin: Archaeology

-Early Excavations
+Early excavations

 While Dur-Sharrukin was abandoned in antiquity and thus did not attract the same level of attention as other ancient Assyrian sites, there was some awareness of the origins of the mound well before European excavation.
 For instance, the medieval Arab geographer Yaqut Al-Hamawi recorded that the site was called Saraoun or Saraghoun, which demonstrates the original Assyrian name was not completely forgotten before the city's rediscovery.
 He also reported that shortly after the early Muslim conquests, "considerable treasures were found amongst the ruins," though the extent of these early excavations are unknown.
-It was during the medieval period as well when the village of Khorsabad was founded on the top of the mound.
+It was during the medieval period as well that the village of Khorsabad was founded on the top of the mound.

 Once the European presence in northern Iraq became more substantial in the mid-nineteenth century, archaeological exploration of the site of Dur-Sharrukin was neglected in favor of seemingly more promising sites such as Nineveh or Nimrud.
 This situation changed in April 1843, when the French Consul General at Mosul, Paul-Émile Botta, who had been excavating at Kuyunjik (the contemporary village atop the mound of Nineveh) without success, was approached by a resident of the village of Khorsabad.
 The English archaeologist Austen Henry Layard recorded the event as follows:

 "The small party employed by M. Botta were at work on Kouyunjik, when a peasant from a distant village chanced to visit the spot.
 Seeing that every fragment of brick and alabaster uncovered by the workmen was carefully preserved, he asked the reason of this, to him, strange proceeding.
 On being informed that they were in search of sculptured stones, he advised them to try the mound on which his village was built, and in which, he declared, many such things as they wanted had been exposed on digging for the foundations of new houses.
 M. Botta, having been frequently deceived by similar stories, was not at first inclined to follow the peasant's advice, but subsequently sent an agent and one or two workmen to the place.
 After a little opposition from the inhabitants, they were permitted to sink a well in the mound; and at a small distance from the surface they came to the top of a wall which, on digging deeper, they found to be built of sculptured slabs of gypsum.
 M. Botta, on receiving information of this discovery, went at once to the village, which was called Khorsabad.
 He directed a wider trench to be formed, and to be carried in the direction of the wall.
 He soon found that he had entered a chamber, connected with others, and surrounded by slabs of gypsum covered with sculptured representations of battles, sieges, and similar events.
 His wonder may easily be imagined.
 A new history had been suddenly opened to him-the records of an unknown people were before him."